CUBRID/cubrid-manual/en/sql/tuning.rst

 Optimization Using Rewrite
 ==========================

-.. _eliminate-join:
+.. _join-elimination-optimization:

 Join Elimination Optimization
 -----------------------------

-Join elimination optimization is a method to reduce join operations and improve query performance by removing joins with tables that do not affect the results in queries that use joins.
+The join elimination optimization is a method to reduce join operations and improve the query performance by eliminating the joins with the tables that do not affect the query results.

-There are two options for join elimination optimization.
+In the join elimination optimization, there are two operations:

     #.
 Eliminating **INNER JOIN**
     #.
 Eliminating **LEFT OUTER JOIN**

-Using the NO_ELIMINATE_JOIN hint prevents join elimination optimization.
+To disable the join elimination optimization, use the **NO_ELIMINATE_JOIN** hint.

 .. _eliminate-inner-join: